-- Feel free to add more garlic here if you like the flavor.
+- Feel free to add more fresh garlic here if you like the flavor.
 It’s an important food that can lower blood pressure and unclog arteries.

 - At the same time, you will want to blend the tomatoes and onion.
 This is important to achieve an even consistency.
 Feel free to leave it chunky if you so desire.
 I like it smooth because the flavor is evenly distributed and my noodles are all coated.

 - Once it’s blended and the garlic is cooked, mix them together in the saucepan.

 - Now it’s time to add flavor with the herbs and spices.